nyu-c4gd/nyu-c4gd/README.md

   - **Description:**

 + [**Dungeon Puzzle**](https://nyu-c4gd.github.io/nyu-c4gd/games/session2/)
-  - Wilbert, Jiatong, and Lucas
+  - **Created by:** Wilbert, Jiatong, and Lucas
+  - **Description:** Separated into different rooms, two wizards move in synchrony to escape a dungeon.
+Using their unique abilities and keen intellect, the wizards solve the increasingly difficult puzzles as they progress through the dungeon.
+The dungeon will be split up into worlds that each introduce new mechanics and allow the player to master them.

 + [**Escort**](https://nyu-c4gd.github.io/nyu-c4gd/games/session2/)
-  - Franklin, Gavin, Muneer, and William
+  - **Created by:** Franklin, Gavin, Muneer, and William
+  - **Description:**

 + [**Odysseus In Underworld**](https://nyu-c4gd.github.io/nyu-c4gd/games/session2/)
-  - Dani and Manav
+  - **Created by:** Dani and Manav
+  - **Description:**

 + [**Parkorium**](https://nyu-c4gd.github.io/nyu-c4gd/games/session2/)
-  - Liam
+  - **Created by:** Liam
+  - **Description:**

 ----